Cemeteries in Racine

 Isaac Taylor was president of the Cemetery company, and associated with him were Nelson Pendleton, S. C. Tuckerman, Roswell Park, A. G. Hartshorn, Daniel Ullman, and numerous other men prominent in business and social circles in the city.
 The rules of Evergreen cemetery, of which there were seven, were evidently compiled with much care, and with the idea of placing the control in the hands of the trustees, as was eminently proper.
 Use of lots for any purpose than burials; selling of grave room by lot owners; disinterment, or cutting down trees without permission was prohibited; right to erect proper monuments, and to build walls around lots, under restrictions, was allowed.
 The trustees had the right to cut down harmful trees, etc., and to remove monuments, effigies, structures or inscriptions considered by them offensive.

 In its heyday the cemetery was a delightful spot.
 Rows of stately and beautiful evergreen trees practically surrounded it, and many were scattered throughout its grounds, which, with the flowering shrubbery set out along the drives, made it peculiarly attractive.
 I visited the location this week.
 To say that not a vestige of it remains, while not absolutely accurate, is so near the truth that it does no violence to the fact.
-It was once a beautiful place for the dead; it is now a dead place – neglected, unbeautiful, desolute.
+It was once a beautiful place for the dead; it is now a dead place – neglected, unbeautiful, desolate.
 There are three slotted bases for slab grave stones, scattered among the wild, ragged shrubbery; those, and a few deep depressions, here and there that speak graphically of violated graves, are all that remain to suggest its once honorable estate.

 “No Man’s Land.”